Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials

 \subsubsection{QM9 and QM9x}

-QM9\cite{qm9} consists of 135k small organic molecules with various chemical properties.
-QM9 is ubiquitous as a benchmark for new \gls{qm} methods, and in order to enable for direct comparison with Transition1x, all geometries from the QM9 dataset is recalculated with the appropriate level of \gls{dft}.
+QM9\cite{qm9} consists of \gls{dft} calculations of various properties for 135k small organic molecules in equilibrium configurations.
+All molecules in the dataset contain up to 9 heavy atoms, including C, N, O, and F. QM9 is ubiquitous as a benchmark for new \gls{qm} methods, and to enable direct comparison with Transition1x, all geometries from the QM9 dataset is recalculated with the appropriate level of \gls{dft}.
 Since configurations in the original QM9 \cite{qm9} are not relaxed in our potential, there will be forces on some configurations.
-All recalculated geometries are saved in a dataset that we shall refer to the as QM9x.
+All recalculated geometries are saved in a dataset that we shall refer to as QM9x.